apache/couchdb/share/doc/src/api/database/security.rst

     write (and edit) design documents, add/remove database admins and members, set the :ref:`database revisions limit <api/db/revs_limit>` and execute :ref:`temporary views <api/db/temp_view>` against the database.
-    They can not create a database and neither delete a database.
+    They can not create a database nor delete a database.

   Both ``members`` and ``admins`` objects are contains two array-typed fields: